mattstratton/writing/dev.to/my-brewfile/my-brewfile.md

 ## Casks

-Homebrew can also install applications that have installers, etc. I try to only install software using a cask, so that I can keep it tracked with my `Brewfile`.
+Homebrew can also install applications that have installers, etc. I try to only install software using a cask so that I can keep it tracked with my `Brewfile`.
 Note that some of these applications are not free and will require you to input a license key the first time you start them up.
 I haven't included *every* cask that I use, because do you really care that I install Docker via cask?
 No, you don't.

 - [1password](https://formulae.brew.sh/cask/1password): This is my main password management application.
 I personally like it because I can use it across my mobile devices as well as all my computers.
 Use the one you prefer, of course, but you should be using one!
 - [adobe-creative-cloud](https://formulae.brew.sh/cask/adobe-creative-cloud): This gets the main application installer/control on my machine so that I can install the various Adobe applications that I am licensed to use.
 - [aerial](https://formulae.brew.sh/cask/aerial): An OS X screensaver that uses the same images/look as the Apple TV screensaver.
 - [airfoil](https://formulae.brew.sh/cask/airfoil): A great product from Rogue Amoeba to redirect output to various Airplay devices.
 I use this to stream Spotify to my HomePod.
 - [audio-hijack](https://formulae.brew.sh/cask/audio-hijack): Rogue Amoeba again!
 Dump audio from any application to be recorded, etc.
 - [authy](https://formulae.brew.sh/cask/authy): As much as possible, I use Authy for my OTP/multi-factor authentication.
 I can use it on my phone, as well as keep them in sync across all my devices.
-Means I don't need to create a new code for Google, etc, when I get a new phone!
+This means I don't need to create a new code for Google, etc when I get a new phone!
 - [alfred](https://formulae.brew.sh/cask/alfred): Task launcher (and more).
 I'll eventually write up a post detailing the various Alfred workflows that make my life easier.
 Replaces Spotlight for launching apps by search, and also includes a great clipboard replacement.
 - [bartender](https://formulae.brew.sh/cask/bartender): Small utility that you don't know you needed until you try it.
 Lets you hide various things in the Mac menubar.
 Awesome.
 - [beyond-compare](https://formulae.brew.sh/cask/beyond-compare): I use this for diffing files.
-Maybe it's force of habit, maybe you have a better tool you like.
+Maybe it's a force of habit, maybe you have a better tool you like.
 YMMV.
 - [cakebrew](https://formulae.brew.sh/cask/cakebrew): A GUI in front of Homebrew.
 Necessary?
 No. Kind of neat?
 Yes.
 - [dash](https://formulae.brew.sh/cask/dash): Great tool for quick access to documentation on various tools, languages, etc. Coupled with Alfred, it's amazing.
 - [dropbox](https://formulae.brew.sh/cask/dropbox): I go back and forth with Dropbox; I keep my documents in iCloud, but Dropbox is great for syncing certain files (for example, I keep my Alfred settings in sync via Dropbox) and also, this is where I keep images, movie files, etc.